Shweta-creater/Rest3-component.md/Dummy api.md

  <p align ="center"><img src="https://user-images.githubusercontent.com/82276807/120450508-2062be00-c3ae-11eb-9990-daf4e68c3c63.png"></p>
   </details>

- 1- When I was sending data from post method via the curl command.the data was not being sent and the restlet operation failing at       that time.
+  1-When I was sending data from post method via the curl command.the data was not being sent and the restlet operation failing at         that time.
+   2- When we send multiple requests at the same time through curl command then we come to this issue.

   <details>